OtaTran241/MLOps_GithubActions/README.md

 2. **Feature and Target Variable Extraction**: Separates features from the target variable.
 3. **Data Splitting**: Divides the data into training and testing sets.
 4. **Model Selection and Hyperparameter Tuning**: Evaluates multiple classifiers with different hyperparameters using grid search to optimize for recall.
+   -Recall was selected as the primary evaluation metric for our model because it is crucial for detecting all relevant instances of churn, especially in an imbalanced dataset.
+By optimizing recall, we ensure that we identify as many at-risk customers as possible, which helps in effective customer retention and minimizes the impact of churn on the business.
 5. **Model Training**: Trains the best-performing model based on recall.
 6. **Evaluation**: Assesses model performance using various metrics and saves evaluation results and visualizations.